 Red Velvet Fudge Variations:

-This Red Velvet Fudge is great, because there are so many variations that can me made to mix it up.
+This easy red velvet fudge recipe is great because there are so many variations that can be made to mix it up.

-- Cream Cheese Frosting - add a touch of my Cashew Cream Cheese Frosting on top of this fudge for the ultimate red velvet combo.
+- Cream Cheese Frosting - Add a touch of my Cashew Cream Cheese Frosting on top of this fudge for a delicious cream cheese layer.

 - Layered - Make the fudge multicolored by using dark chocolate for half and white chocolate for the other half.